 Most cats at once: Eight (and outside of TrustedHousesitters, we also once watched a team of sled dogs)

-Special needs: Cared for blind pets, deaf pets, blind and deaf pets, elderly animals, animals in kidney failure, and pets with thyroid disorder, hot spots, vestibular disease, dementia, diabetes, high blood pressure, GI lymphoma, constipation, and undergoing menstruation
+Special needs: Cared for blind pets, deaf pets, blind and deaf pets, elderly animals, animals in kidney failure, and pets with thyroid disorder, Addison's disease, hot spots, vestibular disease, dementia, diabetes, high blood pressure, GI lymphoma, parasites, constipation, and undergoing menstruation

-Medical care: Administered nose drops, eye drops, pills, powders, liquid medications, flea and tick ampules, injections, subcutaneous fluids via needle and drip bag, and specialized diets
+Medical care: Administered nose drops, eye drops, pills, powders, liquid medications, parasite ampules, injections, subcutaneous fluids via needle and drip bag, and specialized diets

 Vet visits: Established veterinary care, taken pets to annual checkups, the emergency vet, and the veterinary ophthalmologist